archx3/bumble-bee-css/README.md

 to reduce custom rewrtiting of CSS for web and mobile web projects It has responsiveness already built-in and is absolutely free to use

-to theme yor app you may make use of the colors.css file to
+To theme your app you may make use of the colors.scss file and recompile the sass package

 # CSS / Sass Styleguide

 *A mostly reasonable approach to CSS and Sass/SCSS, adapted from the Airbnb CSS style guide*

+#CONTRIBUTORS ARE WELCOME

 ## Table of Contents